vxsharma-14/vxsharma-14.github.io/_posts/2022-03-07-guide-jupyter-notebook-for-scientific-writing-part-3.md

 ---
 title: "A Helpful Guide on using Jupyter Notebook for Scientific Documentation - Part 3"
-excerpt: "Learn about LaTex  and see the list of important markdown syntax."
+excerpt: "Learn about LaTex  and see the list of important LaTeX syntax."
 header:
   image: /assets/images/posts/jupyter_nb_header1.jpg
   caption: "Photo by [Nick Morrison](https://unsplash.com/@nickmorrison) on [Unsplash](https://unsplash.com/)"